Bigil: Income tax raid

 On 5 February 2020, the Income Tax Department raided Vijay's residence in Chennai and was inquired regarding potential tax evasion regarding his investment in immovable properties which he inherited from the film's producers.
 Vijay was investigated when he was shooting for Master (2021) in Neyveli, thereby disrupting the film's shoot.
 Nearly ₹77 crore was seized by the officials from properties belonging to AGS Entertainment, the creative producer of Bigil, Archana Kalpathi and film financer G. N. Anbu Chezhiyan's residence.
 On 13 March 2020, the IT department raided Vijay's residence again and had said that nothing significant was found during the raid and Vijay has paid all taxes.
-It further released figures from a tax evasion probe showing that Vijay received ₹50 crore for the film, while another figure from Income Tax released in February 2020, stated that the actor received ₹30 crore as renumeration.
+It further released figures from a tax evasion probe showing that Vijay received ₹50 crore for the film, while another figure from Income Tax released in February 2020, stated that the actor received ₹30 crore as remuneration.